Avocados aren't just a dietary guilty pleasure. There are real benefits to using avocado oil for hair.

 Conventional hair products may contain silicone ingredients to enhance moisturizing by tightly coating hair.
-While silicone itself isn’t dangerous, the smooth slippery feeling that it gives to hair might actually be too stifling and drying.
-Avocado oil is a great natural alternative to achieve silky locks.
+Silicone itself isn’t dangerous.
+But smooth slippery feeling that it gives to hair might be too stifling and drying.
+Avocado oil is a great natural alternative to achieving silky locks.

 Restores damaged hair

-Avocado oil is rich in Vitamin E, which offers restorative and protective benefits for hair damaged from chemical treatments and UV rays.
+Avocado oil is rich in Vitamin E, which offers restorative and protective benefits for damaged hair.
 Since it’s an antioxidant, it helps bring back luster and shine, while also protecting against further damage.

 Nourishes scalp for hair growth

 Avocados are one of the most nutrient-dense plant sources, and contain significant amounts of Vitamin C, Vitamin B-6, magnesium, and potassium.
 Vitamin C is another antioxidant that promotes collagen synthesis for thicker, fuller hair.
-The high amount of healthy fats in avocado oil also enhance in absorption of important vitamins and minerals (so it’s a good idea to add some slices of avocado to your salad too!).
+The high amount of healthy fats in avocado oil also enhances in absorption of important vitamins and minerals.
+So it’s a good idea to add some slices of avocado to your salad too!

 Hair doesn’t just tangle on its own.
-When cuticles‒the outer layer of the hair‒become damaged and open up, they catch on each other, causing those impossible tangles and knots.
+When cuticles become damaged and open up, they catch on each other, causing those impossible tangles and knots.
 Combing through knots can actually contribute to hair loss.
-Avocado oil not only provides the slip needed to smooth out tangles, it simultaneously nourishes to prevent them from happening in the first place.
+Avocado oil not only provides the slip needed to smooth out tangles.
+It simultaneously nourishes to prevent them from happening in the first place.

 A clinical trial found that a Vitamin B12 cream containing avocado oil helped to treat and ease the symptoms of psoriasis.
 In general, the anti-inflammatory properties of the monounsaturated fats in avocado may help to ease skin conditions.